MozartLino/doc/README.md

 ## Documentation ##

 This document has as a main objective to explain how to integrate different domains, the Single Sign-on, which is defined as a single point of entry, you only need to authenticate once.
 This allows automatic access to multiple channels without the need to enter your login and password on each system, which provides more security to your authentication data.
-We are using OAuth authorization framework enables a third-party application to obtain access.
+We are using OAuth authorization framework enables partner application to obtain access.

 ### What is OAuth? ###